-Although the Company currently believes that any decline in the fair market value of these securities is temporary, there is a risk that the decline in value may ultimately be deemed to be other-than-temporary.
+Although the Company currently believes that any decline in the fair market value of these securities is temporary due to their credit quality, there is a risk that the decline in value may ultimately be deemed to be other-than-temporary.
 Should it be determined that the decline in value of these securities is other-than-temporary, it would result in a loss being recognized in the Company s consolidated statement of operations in accordance with SFAS No. 115, which could be material.
-As of March 29, 2008, the Company held \$9.8 million in money market funds.
-The Company utilized Level 1 directly observable price quotes in active markets to measure fair value.

 Due to the lack of observable market quotes on the Company s auction rate securities portfolio, the Company utilizes valuation models that rely exclusively on Level 3 inputs including those that are based on expected cash flow streams and collateral values, including assessments of counterparty credit quality, default risk underlying the security, discount rates and overall capital market liquidity.
 The valuation of the Company s auction rate securities portfolio is subject to uncertainties that are difficult to predict.
 Factors that may impact the Company s valuation include changes to credit ratings of the securities as well as to the underlying assets supporting those securities, rates of default of the underlying assets, underlying collateral value, discount rates, counterparty risk and ongoing strength and quality of market credit and liquidity.